hsinyuko1111/NEU_CS5010_Project1_BullsCowss/business_requirements.md

 - **Story Points:**
   - `"As a casual gamer, I want to play a quick round of Bulls and Cows so that I can relax."`
   - `"As a casual gamer, I want instant feedback on my guesses to improve my strategy."`
+  - `"As a casual gamer, I want the option to adjust difficulty settings before starting a game so that I can choose a comfortable challenge level."`

 ---